justenwalker/resume/README.md

 #### Projects
 - **Cable** : Dynamic inventory caching system to allow Ansible to have current Azure inventory up to date without exceeding our API quotas.
 Written mostly in Go.
-- **Groot** : Failover automation technology using state machine, and desired state configuration to plan failover steps and ensure safety.
+- **Groot** : fail-over automation technology using state machine, and desired state configuration to plan fail-over steps and ensure safety.
 Written in Go and some Angular for the front-end.
 - **Damon** : Supervisor process for Windows executables to provide resource constraints without using Windows containers.
 Used Go as well as the Win32 API.
 - **Mantis** : Shared library for common functionality that was used across many utilities such as: calling the Azure API, Retry logic, Getting and refreshing HashiCorp Vault Secrets.
 - **Interstellar** : A Go library for interacting with Cosmos DB Rest API